Owen-Mak/StudentWorks/README.md

 Running the command: npm install --save , will install and save all the dependencies onto the remote computer.

+There are two ways to run the server.

+The easiest way, is to use the included scripts, found under ~/scripts.
+The script ./startNode will start the server.
+The script ./killNode will kill any node processes, and thus shut down the server.

+The other way to run the server is to manually run it from multiple commands:

 In order to start the server, we have chosen a Process Manager script called Forever.
 **In order to run Forever, you must be within the StudentWorks directory** To start the server: forever start server1.js